eaton-lab/fundamentals/docs/class-modeling-evolution.md

 ### Genomics signatures of selection
+We will return to this subject in greater detail next week.

 #### MK-test
-The McDonald–Kreitman test is used to measure the amount of adaptive evolution that has occurred within a species by measuring the proportion of substitutions that resulted from positive selection.
+The McDonald–Kreitman (MK) test is used to measure the amount of adaptive evolution that has occurred within a species by measuring the proportion of substitutions that resulted from positive selection.